slsa-framework/slsa/docs/spec/v1.0/verifying_systems.md

 -   How does the control plane process user-provided external parameters?
 Examples: sanitizing, parsing, not at all
 -   Which external parameters are processed by the control plane and which are processed by the executor?
 -   What sort of external parameters does the control plane accept for executor configuration?
+-   How do you ensure that all external parameters are represented in the provenance?
+-   How will you ensure that future design changes will not add additional external parameters without representing them in the provenance?

 ### Control Plane